 Construction activities associated with the proposed projects are expected to be minor.
-Some minor construction may be necessary to upgrade the DSI system or optimize the ammonia injection systems on FCCUs.
+Some minor construction may be necessary to optimize the ammonia injection systems on FCCUs.
 Construction would likely require a couple of medium-duty truck trips to deliver equipment, a construction crew of three to 10 workers, and a few pieces of construction equipment (e.g., forklift, welders, and hand tools).
 No grading is expected to be required so that little to no increase in water use would be expected during construction activities.

 VIII b.
 No increase in water use is expected as a result of the proposed projects.
-The Air District anticipates that the Phillips 66 Carbon Plant will upgrade the current DSI system to meet the proposed new regulatory SO_2 limits as that appears to be the most cost-effective control method (Rule 9-14).
-A dry sorbent injection system does not require additional water use.
 Rule 6-5 is expected to limit ammonia emissions from FCCUs.
 To comply, refineries are expected to optimize the injection of ammonia or urea.
 No increase in water would be generated by these activities.

 Construction activities associated with the proposed projects are expected to be minor.
-Some minor construction may be necessary to upgrade the DSI system or optimize the ammonia injection systems on FCCUs.
+Some minor construction may be necessary to optimize the ammonia injection systems on FCCUs.
 Construction would likely require a couple of medium-duty truck trips to deliver equipment, a construction crew of three to 10 workers, and a few pieces of construction equipment (e.g., forklift, welders, and hand tools).
 No grading is expected to be required so that little to no increase in water use would be expected during construction activities.

 VIII c, d, and e.
-The BAAQMD anticipates the Phillips 66 Carbon Plant will upgrade the current DSI system to meet the proposed new regulatory SO_2 limits as that appears to be the most cost-effective control method.
 Compliance with proposed Rule 6-5 is expected to be achieved by optimizing injection locations and flow rates of ammonia, urea, etc., while the proposed amendments to Rules 8-18 and 11-10 would require additional monitoring and repair of existing equipment.
 All activities associated with the proposed projects are expected to occur within the confines of the existing refineries.